Fresh off the Wire

 Smart Planning for Communities (SPC) is pleased to be working with the Village of Kaslo and the community on its Integrated Community Sustainability Planning (ICSP) process.

 The Village of Kaslo, located on the shores of Kootenay Lake, was developed in early 1890s as a result of the mining boom in the region.
 It was the first city in the Kootnay’s to be incorporated.
 In recent years, the Village has undergone an Official Community Plan update and has participated in a number of other regional planning processes such as the Climate Adaptation Strategy, SustainABLE Central Kootenay, and an Agriculture Plan.

-The Smart Planning for Communities team will be reviewing the previous planning work and looking for the synergies and complementary goals, as well as the gaps that need to be addressed and integrated into the coming ICSP.
-The result will be a strategy with the priorities and actions to help Kaslo progress along the road to becoming a resilient sustainable community.
+The ICSP process will help Kaslo set priorities and actions to progress along the road to becoming a resilient sustainable community.
 The final report is expected to be completed in the fall 2013.

 The ICSP will get into full swing through community engagement and focus groups that will allow Kaslo residents to participate in defining commonly used terms, confirming the community’s vision statement, and setting goals for the four ‘pillars’ of sustainability—social, economic, environmental and cultural.
 For each of the goals, action plans will be established that include activities, timeframe, and responsibilities and indicators for measuring success will be developed to keep track of the progress and maintain focus.
 Indicators need to be relevant for Kaslo as part of a practical monitoring program.

 During the summer, the SPC staff will compile the information from background reports and the community’s input; and begin drafting a sustainability strategy for Kaslo.
 As well, a second round of events will be organized for the fall, to seek the community’s input.
 The anticipated timing will be late September or early October.